harvardinformatics/cactus-snakemake/README.md

-### These pipelines facilitate the running of the [cactus whole genome alignment tool](https://github.com/ComparativeGenomicsToolkit/cactus) efficiently on SLURM (and possibly other) clusters.
+### These pipelines facilitate the running of the [Cactus whole genome alignment tool](https://github.com/ComparativeGenomicsToolkit/cactus) efficiently on SLURM (and possibly other) clusters.

 ## Tutorials available on the [FAS Informatics website](https://informatics.fas.harvard.edu/):